dansalias/dotfiles/README.md

 ## NOTE!
 Do not blindly use the `user_config.sh` script to configure an existing installation, this will have serious consequences (such as **_wiping your home directory_**).
-The bootstrap script is designed to setup a fresh minimal Debian installation (no GUI) with Gnome, the Arc Theme, Numix Icons, and a small number of packages that I use for web development.
+The following instructions are designed to setup a fresh minimal Debian installation (no GUI) with Gnome, the Arc Theme, Numix Icons, and a small number of packages that I use for web development.
 Feel free to fork the repo and/or use it as inspiration for your own dotfiles.

 ## Debian Installation